narmeshnigam/karyalaywebsite/DEPLOYMENT.md

 # Deployment Guide

-This document provides comprehensive instructions for deploying the Karyalay Portal System to staging and production environments.
+This document provides comprehensive instructions for deploying the SellerPortal System to staging and production environments.

 ## Table of Contents